30 years after the mysterious disappearance of the ANN Hermosa

 I get inside by way of a small ramp that descended from the thick end when I approached.
 I still have the exosuit on, so I trigger it and float through the dual open doors of the airlock, into the ship and down to the lower viewport.
 The ship seals up behind me, I hear her waking up.

-In the old days, a viewport was a piece of glass about a foot across or so, bolted in place over a hole in the ship's hull.
+In the old days, before interplanetary travel, a viewport was a piece of glass about a foot across or so, bolted in place over a hole in the ship's hull.
 The viewport I climb into is a hemisphere large enough to hold two occupants, or four close friends.
 A layer of clear soft material lines the inner spherical boundary and I slump into this, turn off the exosuit, and relax.
 It's like lying on a curved see-through water-bed.

 "Sending the flight plan to Control.
 Congratulations on the win tonight.
 How was the after-party?"